dnanexus/dxWDL/README.md

 ```

-# Additional information
+## Additional information

 - [Advanced options](doc/ExpertOptions.md) explains additional compiler options
 - [Internals](doc/Internals.md) describes current compiler structure (_work in progress_)
 - [Internals v0.81](doc/Internals_v_081.md) describes design for version 0.81 and prior.
 - [Tips](doc/Tips.md) examples for how to write good WDL code

-# Contributing to dxWDL
+## Contributing to dxWDL

 See [development](development/) for more information on how to set up your development environment to contribute to dxWDL and how to test your updates.

-# Contributions
+## Contributions

 This software is a community effort!
-You can browse any of the contributions, that are not a part of dxWDL main source codebase, below in our [contrib](contrib) folder, and add your own (see [Contributing to dxWDL](#Contributing-to-dxWDL).
+You can browse any of the contributions, that are not a part of dxWDL main source codebase, below in our [contrib](contrib) folder, and add your own (see [Contributing to dxWDL](#Contributing-to-dxWDL)).

  - [docker](contrib/docker): A Dockerfile to deploy the software ([@vsoch](https://www.github.com/vsoch))

-# Issues and feature requests
+## Issues and feature requests

-[Let us know](https://github.com/dnanexus/dxWDL/issues) if you would like to to contribute, request a feature, or report a bug.
+[Let us know](https://github.com/dnanexus/dxWDL/issues) if you would like to contribute, request a feature, or report a bug.